mistymyto/mistymyto/README.md

 - Hard Skills: a bit of linear algebra and calculus

 ## About me
 - See the cat with mlg glasses?
 That's Newton.
-He's the rubberduck for my debugging.
+He's the rubberduck when I'm debugging.
 - I enjoy reading the Bible, especially the Wisdom Books.
 - You learn math for school, I learn math for fun, we are not the same.